IbrahimZananiri/OpenPhotos/README.md

 OpenPhotos
 ==========

-An iOS 7 app experiment with Photos, Camera, API, and Facebook Login, and more.
+An iOS 7 app experiment with Photos, Camera, Custom REST API, Facebook Login, and more.

 ### Installing Dependencies